jd-13/MONSTR-Stereo-Imaging/README.md

 ![](https://img.shields.io/badge/license-GPLv3-informational)

 # MONSTR-Stereo-Imaging
-MONSTR is a multiband stereo imaging plugin, available in VST, VST3 and Audio Unit formats.
-MONSTR allows the user to control the stereo width of a sound in 3 different frequency bands, and so can be used to perform common tasks such as narrowing the bass frequencies while adding width to the highs.
+MONSTR is a multiband stereo imaging plugin, available in VST3 and Audio Unit formats.
+MONSTR allows the user to control the stereo width of a sound in up to 6 different frequency bands, and so can be used to perform common tasks such as narrowing the bass frequencies while adding width to the highs.

 For more details and a free download of the compiled plugin: https://www.whiteelephantaudio.com/plugins/monstr